 Yeast is a microorganism of the fungal variety.
 There are many types of yeasts, and not all of them are useful in baking.
 Actually most of them.

-This is also means that if you bake a normal yeast based bread it will be finished in a couple of hours from mixing, to being taken out of the oven.
+This also means that if you bake a normal yeast-based bread it will be finished in a couple of hours from mixing, to being taken out of the oven.

 The dough in this yeasted artisan bread recipe

 |Yield||2 medium loaves|

 The dough in this bread is made with only bread flour.
 If you’d like a more rustic, coarse, and healthy bread, you can add up to 30% of your favorite whole grain flour.

 The hydration is 75%, which gives you a nice moist bread with a long shelf life.

 If you are not using or are not able to get bread flour, and are using all-purpose flour, you may want to change the hydration to between 65% to 70%.

 The salt content is 2.2% which is perfect to bring out the taste of the flour.
 For health concerns, you can lower the salt content, but you shouldn’t go below 1% as it can affect the gluten structure.

 The amount of instant yeast is 0.5%, which is on the low side.
 The range of instant yeast inoculation is commonly between 0.2% to 2.0%.
 This will help us get a long fermentation without over-proofing the bread.